hycis/Mozi/doc/README.md

 5. rand_seed # the seed for initializing the weights in autoencoder

 By setting the hyperparams and run the Model Script below, it can generates one result.
-In order to do hyperparams search, run the script in [hps directory](../hps/)

 __1. Setting Environment Variables__